Nonquantum Information Gain from Higher-order Correlation Functions: Nonzero Projection on sub- space

 One can easily deduce for $r\gg1$ that

-which has no upper limit.
-For $r\ll1$ a corresponding limit with $r^{-(k-1)}$ follows.
-As an example, we plotted the result for two coherent states in Fig.~\ref{fig.cohsup}.
+and, correspondingly, for $r\ll1$ there is a limit with $r^{-(k-1)}$.
+As an example, we plotted the result for the incoherent mixing of two coherent states in Fig.~\ref{fig.cohsup}.

-One corollary should be mentioned for completeness.
+Finally, one corollary should be mentioned.
 As we have shown the general quasiconcave property of $g^{(k)}$ and the monotonicity of $g^{(k)}[|n\rangle]$, we can also generalize the lower bound argument to any $n\geq k$.
 That means, whenever $g^{(k)}<g^{(k)}[|n\rangle]$ with $n\geq k$, a nonzero projection of the sub-$n$ space exists.
 As

-we conclude that for any state with $g^{(k)}<1$, that is for all states for which $k$th-order subpoissonian statistics are found, there exists a number $n\geq k$ with a nonzero projection on the states with less than $n$ excitations.
+we conclude that for any state with $g^{(k)}<1$, that is for all states for which $k$th-order sub-Poissonian statistics are found, there exists a number $n\geq k$ with a nonzero projection on the sub-$n$ space.
 All subsequent results can be modified for this generalized result, but for the sake of brevity and clarity we stick to the case $n=k$.
+This is in direct connection to the results of~\cite{Zubizarreta2017}, in which the authors analyzed the relation between a low $g^{(2)}$ and the average photon number of the underlying quantum state.
+As a major result, it was shown that for sub-Poissonian light ($g^{(2)}<1)$, there exists an upper bound on the average photon number, as well as upper bounds on the $p_n$ ($n\geq2$) above a certain threshold.
+Hence, when the maximum projection $Q$ for all the states above $n$ falls below one, there must be a nonzero projection $P$.
+In short this means that sub-Poissonian light (to any order $k$), originally connected to low variance of photon statistics, also implies a limit on the average photon number, see also the very recent work on sub-Poissonian fields in microlasers~\cite{Ann19}.